opea-project/GenAIExamples/CodeGen/docker-composer/xeon/README.md

-# Build Mega Service of CodeGen on Xeon
+# Build MegaService of CodeGen on Xeon

 This document outlines the deployment process for a CodeGen application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on Intel Xeon server.
-The steps include Docker image creation, container deployment via Docker Compose, and service execution to integrate microservices such as `llm`.
-We will publish the Docker images to Docker Hub soon, it will simplify the deployment process for this service.
+The steps include Docker images creation, container deployment via Docker Compose, and service execution to integrate microservices such as `llm`.
+We will publish the Docker images to Docker Hub soon, further simplifying the deployment process for this service.

-## 🚀 Apply Xeon Server on AWS
+## 🚀 Create an AWS Xeon Instance

-To apply a Xeon server on AWS, start by creating an AWS account if you don't have one already.
-Then, head to the [EC2 Console](https://console.aws.amazon.com/ec2/v2/home) to begin the process.
-Within the EC2 service, select the Amazon EC2 M7i or M7i-flex instance type to leverage the power of 4th Generation Intel Xeon Scalable processors.
+To run the example on an AWS Xeon instance, start by creating an AWS account if you don't have one already.
+Then, get started with the [EC2 Console](https://console.aws.amazon.com/ec2/v2/home).
+AWS EC2 M7i, C7i, C7i-flex and M7i-flex instances are next-generation compute optimized instances powered by custom 4th Generation Intel Xeon Scalable processors (code named Sapphire Rapids).
 These instances are optimized for high-performance computing and demanding workloads.

-For detailed information about these instance types, you can refer to this [link](https://aws.amazon.com/ec2/instance-types/m7i/).
+For detailed information about these instance types, you can refer to [m7i](https://aws.amazon.com/ec2/instance-types/m7i/).
 Once you've chosen the appropriate instance type, proceed with configuring your instance settings, including network configurations, security groups, and storage options.

 After launching your instance, you can connect to it using SSH (for Linux instances) or Remote Desktop Protocol (RDP) (for Windows instances).
 From there, you'll have full access to your Xeon server, allowing you to install, configure, and manage your applications as needed.

 ## 🚀 Build Docker Images

-First of all, you need to build Docker Images locally and install the python package of it.
+First of all, you need to build the Docker images locally.
+This step can be ignored after the Docker images published to the Docker Hub.

+### 1. Git Clone GenAIComps

 ```bash
 git clone https://github.com/opea-project/GenAIComps.git
 cd GenAIComps
 ```

-### 1. Build LLM Image
+### 2. Build the LLM Docker Image

 ```bash
 docker build -t opea/llm-tgi:latest --build-arg https_proxy=$https_proxy --build-arg http_proxy=$http_proxy -f comps/llms/text-generation/tgi/Dockerfile .
 ```

-### 2. Build MegaService Docker Image
+### 2. Build the MegaService Docker Image

 To construct the Mega Service, we utilize the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline within the `codegen.py` Python script.
-Build MegaService Docker image via below command:
+Build MegaService Docker image via the command below:

 ```bash
 git clone https://github.com/opea-project/GenAIExamples